microsoft/r-server-hospital-length-of-stay/_includes/step2.md

  3. After running the step1 and step2 scripts, Debra goes to SQL Server Management Studio to log in and view the results of these steps  by running the following query:

-        SELECT TOP 1000 *  FROM [Hospital].[dbo].[LengthOfStay]
+        SELECT TOP 1000 *    FROM [Hospital].[dbo].[LoS]

 4. Now she is ready for training the models.
-She creates and executes the following scripts to train and score  a  regression model (to predict actual number of days).
+She creates and executes the following script to train and score  a regression Random Forest (rxDForest) and a gradient boosted trees model (rxFastTrees) on the training set.
+Both models will  predict LOS.
+After looking at the metrics of both and factoring in speed of execution, she decides that the rxFastTrees model is the one she'll use for prediction.

     *  **step3_training_evaluation**